Therapeutic Approaches

 At its foundation, SFT is an empowering, hopeful, and practical approach to change.
 The core belief behind this therapy is that you already posses the skills and strengths to enact change - therapy is a way to uncover them.

 There are many therapies that address trauma symptoms; among these is cognitive processing therapy or CPT.
-This therapy was originally created to support sexual abuse survivors, but is now a widespread therapy for other types of trauma, most notably those who have PTSD.
+This therapy was originally created to support sexual abuse survivors, but is now a widespread therapy for other types of trauma, most notably for those who have diagnosed PTSD.

 CPT is a very structured approach to addressing trauma symptoms that includes 12 sessions total with each session lasting between 60-90 minutes every week.
 CPT can be broken down into 3 sections: psychoeducation, processing, and modifying.

-One of the goals of CPT is to reduce the power that trauma holds over your life by taking the steps through the manual.
+One of the goals of CPT is to reduce the power that trauma holds over your life by taking the steps in the manual.
 By learning, identifying, and restructuring your thoughts related to the trauma, you may find yourself able to reconnect with yourself and others in a more meaningful way.